Fulbright African Research Scholar Program (ARSP)

 Applications must be completed online at https://apply.iie.org/fvsp2023.

 The Fulbright Visiting Scholar Program provides an opportunity for senior academics and scholars, primarily those who already have their PhD degree (or equivalent), to conduct postdoctoral research and lecturing at U.S. universities and colleges for between three and nine months.
 Preference is given to applicants who provide strong justification for undertaking their research in the United States, i.e., the need for access to research facilities or materials not readily available elsewhere.
 Awards are offered in the physical sciences, the social sciences and the humanities.

 Degree Objective and Grant Duration

 Two categories of grants are offered in the Visiting Scholar Program: research grants and program and curriculum development grants.

-Awards of 3 to 9 months are offered for African university faculty or research institute professionals to conduct research in any academic discipline at a U.S. academic or research institution beginning no earlier than August 2021 and no later than March 2022.
+Awards of 3 to 9 months are offered for African university faculty or research institute professionals to conduct research in any academic discipline at a U.S. academic or research institution beginning no earlier than August 2022 and no later than March 2023.
 Applicants must hold a doctorate or equivalent terminal degree in their fields at the time of application.
-Preference will be given to individuals who have at least three years of university teaching experience and a productive scholarly.
+Preference will be given to individuals who have at least three years of university teaching experience and a productive scholarly record.